-The amendments address a specific call for clarification on whether contractual cash flows of some financial assets with an ESG-linked feature - e.g. a feature that adjusts the interest rate on an asset by a specified number of basis points depending on whether the borrower achieves a pre-determined ESG or sustainability-related target(s) - represent SPPI, which is a condition for measurement at amortized cost.
+The amendments address a specific call for clarification on whether contractual cash flows of some financial assets with an ESG-linked feature - e.g. a feature that adjusts the interest rate on an asset by a specified number of basis points depending on whether the borrower achieves a pre-determined ESG or sustainability-related target(s) - represent SPPI.
 The new amendments introduce an additional SPPI test which applies to all contingent features, not just ESG-linked features.

-Under the amendments, financial assets with contingent features that are not directly related to a change in basic lending risks or costs (for example, where the cash flows change depending on whether the borrower meets an ESG target) could now meet the SPPI criteria, as long as the following conditions are met:
+Under the amendments, financial assets with contingent features that are not directly related to a change in basic lending risks or costs could meet the SPPI criteria, as long as the following conditions are met:

-- The contractual cash flows, both before AND after the contingent event meet the SPPI criterion;

-- The contractual cash flows are NOT significantly different from an identical financial asset without such a contingent feature.
+- The contractual cash flows, both before AND after the contingent event meet the SPPI criterion; - The contractual cash flows are NOT significantly different from an identical financial asset without such a contingent feature.